 Salmonella enterica serotype typhi enter the submucosal region of the small bowel by either direct penetration into the epithelial tissue mediated by the cystic fibrosis transmembrane conductance regulator (CFTR) or via the M-cell, a specialized lymphoid epithelial cell.
 Once within the submucosa, the bacterium causes hypertrophy of the Peyer’s patches.

 To confirm the diagnosis, the clinician should obtain blood and stool cultures whenever possible.
-Blood cultures are positive in 40 to 80% of individuals and stool cultures between 30 to 40%.
+Blood cultures are positive in 40% to 80% of individuals and stool cultures in 30% to 40%.
 However, stool cultures become less sensitive as systemic symptoms arise.
 The most sensitive diagnostic test that a clinician can obtain is a bone marrow aspirate.
-Although invasive, more than 90% of cultures are positive in those infected with Salmonella enterica serotype typhi and can stay positive for days after initiation of antimicrobial therapy
+Although invasive, more than 90% of cultures are positive in those infected with Salmonella enterica serotype typhi and can stay positive for days after initiation of antimicrobial therapy.

 The Widal test measures agglutinating antibodies against the lipopolysaccharide O and flagellar H antigens.
 Ideally, a positive test requires a four-fold increase in antibody titers taken 10 days apart, but many clinicians use a single acute-phase sample to guide care.
 Using this method, false-negative and positive results may occur.

 The first antibiotic to be used to treat infections caused by Salmonella enterica serotype typhi was chloramphenicol.
 Only 2 years later, resistant forms of Salmonella enterica serotype typhi were discovered in the community.
 Currently, ciprofloxacin or ofloxacin have become the mainstay of treatment.
 Despite the risks associated with quinolone therapy in children, they are acceptable to use for severe infection or when alternative therapies are unavailable.
-When resistance to a quinolone is identified, an extended spectrum cephalosporin such as ceftriaxone can be used.
-Another option for those infected with a quinolone resistant strain of Salmonella enterica serotype typhi would be azithromycin.
-Combination therapy of the fluoroquinolones, cephalosporins and macrolides have been used in those who fail to respond to standard therapies.
+When resistance to a quinolone is identified, an extended-spectrum cephalosporin such as ceftriaxone can be used.
+Another option for those infected with a quinolone-resistant strain of Salmonella enterica serotype typhi would be azithromycin.
+Combination therapy of fluoroquinolones, cephalosporins, and macrolides have been used in those who fail to respond to standard therapies.

 The differential diagnosis of those infected with Salmonella enterica serotype typhi should include: